-Disembark the Ocean Explorer and discover Boston
+Disembark the Ocean Explorer and experience the magic of Montréal

 Please note: Ocean cruising is not the same experience as river cruising; as such, you may experience fluctuating tides and weather patterns that may involve some rocking of your vessel.
 Itineraries will include all activities as planned except in extreme cases that can’t be controlled by your shipboard crew.

 Important: Day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.